Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Necromancer.md

 ##### Adventurer Feats

--   Your skeletal minion now adds the escalation die to its attack rolls_**.**_
+-   Your skeletal minion now adds the escalation die to its attack rolls.
 -   When an enemy attempts to disengage from the skeletal minion, it takes a penalty to the check equal to the escalation die.
 -   As a quick action, you can set your skeletal minion ablaze, or extinguish the blaze.
 While it’s flaming, your skeleton minion’s damage dice increase by one size, and it deals fire damage with its melee attacks, but it takes damage equal to your level each time its natural attack roll is odd.

 ##### Champion Feats

 -   Add a damage die of the same size to your skeletal minion’s damage rolls (for example, `dice: 3d6` becomes 4d6).
 -   Add double your Charisma modifier to your skeletal minion’s hit points.
 At 8th level, add triple it.
 -   Add a damage die of the same size to your skeletal minion’s damage rolls (for example, `dice: 4d6`becomes 5d6, and this is cumulative with the champion feat).

 ##### Epic Feats

 -   Your skeletal minion gains a +2 bonus to all defences.

 ### Sorta Dead